-Notice of 2022 Annual Meeting of Stockholders
+Notice of 2023 Annual Meeting of Stockholders

-Proxy Solicited by Board of Directors for the Annual Meeting of Stockholders - May 25, 2022
+Proxy Solicited by Board of Directors for the Annual Meeting of Stockholders - May 24, 2023

-The Annual Meeting of Stockholders will be held virtually, via live webcast at https://edge.media-server.com/mmc/p/n28rff8k, on Wednesday, May 25, 2022 at 3:00 p.m., Eastern Time.
-Similarly to last year, we have determined to hold a virtual Annual Meeting this year in light of the COVID-19 pandemic, as we believe ensuring the safety of our communities, stockholders and personnel is critical at this time.
+The Annual Meeting of Stockholders will be held virtually, via live webcast at https://edge.media-server.com/mmc/p/dhec9wa9, on Wednesday, May 24, 2023 at 3:00 p.m., Eastern Time.
+Similarly to last year, we have determined to hold a virtual Annual Meeting this year.

-David Schlanger and Peter Anevski, or either of them, as proxies, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, as designated on the reverse side of this proxy card with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Progyny, Inc. to be held on May 25, 2022 or at any continuation, adjournment or postponement thereof.
+David Schlanger and Peter Anevski, or either of them, as proxies, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, as designated on the reverse side of this proxy card with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Progyny, Inc. to be held on May 24, 2023 or at any continuation, adjournment or postponement thereof.

-Such proxies are authorized to vote in their discretion (x) for the election of any person to the Board of Directors if any nominee named herein becomes unable to serve or for good cause will not serve, (y) on any matter that the Board of Directors did not know would be presented at the Annual Meeting of Stockholders by a reasonable time before the proxy solicitation was made, and (2) on such other business as may properly be brought before the meeting or any adjournment, continuation or postponement thereof.
+Such proxies are authorized to vote in their discretion (x) for the election of any person to the Board of Directors if any nominee named herein becomes unable to serve or for good cause will not serve, (y) on any matter that the Board of Directors did not know would be presented at the Annual Meeting of Stockholders by a reasonable time before the proxy solicitation was made, and (z) on such other business as may properly be brought before the meeting or any adjournment, continuation or postponement thereof.
 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder(s).
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.